Adldap2/Adldap2-Laravel/quick-start.md

 12. Run the command `php artisan make:auth` to scaffold authentication controllers and routes.

-13.
+13. If you require logging in by another attribute, such as a username instead of email follow the process below for your Laravel version.
+Otherwise ignore this step.

 #### Laravel <= 5.2
 Inside the generated `app/Http/Controllers/Auth/AuthController.php`, you'll need to add the `protected $username`
     property if you're logging in users by username.
-Otherwise ignore this step.

     ```php
     class AuthController extends Controller